pens/rgb.sh/_posts/2023-07-23-eigenapes.md

 ### Eigenfaces

-{% include image.html alt="Main Eigenfaces" src="main_eigenfaces.png" cap="The six most important eigenfaces of the original data set, which I am referring to as eigenapes." %}
+{% include img alt="Main Eigenfaces" src="main_eigenfaces.png" cap="The six most important eigenfaces of the original data set, which I am referring to as eigenapes." %}

 I first learned about [Eigenfaces](https://en.wikipedia.org/wiki/Eigenface) in college, and still find them to be a fascinating way to break down a set of like images.
 Finding the principle components of a sequence of images gives you a set of aspects shared across all images as well as their relative importances.